-(1) “Transmission Line Rating” means the maximum transfer capability of a transmission line, computed in accordance with a written Transmission Line Rating methodology and consistent with Good Utility Practice, considering the technical limitations on conductors and relevant transmission equipment (such as thermal flow limits), as well as technical limitations of the Transmission System (such as system voltage and stability limits).
+(1) “Transmission Line Rating” means the maximum transfer capability of a transmission line, computed in accordance with a written Transmission Line Rating methodology and consistent with Good Utility Practice, considering the technical limitations on conductors and relevant transmission equipment (such as thermal flow limits), as well as technical limitations of the New England Transmission System (such as system voltage and stability limits).
 Relevant transmission equipment may include, but is not limited to, circuit breakers, line traps, and transformers.

-(2) “Ambient-Adjusted Rating” (AAR) means a Transmission Line Rating that:
+(2) “Ambient-Adjusted Rating” (“AAR”) means a Transmission Line Rating that:

 (a) Applies to a time period of not greater than one hour.